 Photographer: Unknown / wanderlustmagazine.com

-“Rome’s Aqueduct Park” in Italy is the remains of seven ancient aqueducts.
+“Rome’s Aqueduct Park” in Italy is the remains of seven ancie aqueducts.
 All these springs are located in a park with an area of 240 hectares.
 During a period of 500 years, from 312 BC to 226 AD, these aqueducts were part of the water supply system of the people of Rome.
-“Aqua Claudio” is the most impressive fountain in this park.
+“Aqua Claudio” is the most impressive fouain in this park.
 This abareh was built around 52 AD and its height reached 28 meters.

 Photographer: unknown / romesightseeing.net site